-The University of XXXX is my first choice for earning my Masters Degree in Nursing because of its sheer excellence, reflected in its high ranking, and the great variety of specializations that you offer as part of your broad based curriculum.
-I also have several close friends who graduated from your program and have had only good things to say about the experience.
+The University of XXXX is my first choice for earning my Masters's Degree in Nursing because of its sheer excellence, reflected in its high ranking, and the great variety of specializations you offer as part of your broad-based curriculum.
+I also have several close friends who graduated from your program and only had good things to say about the experience.

-My parents brought me to XXXX from our native Colombia when I was 5 years old.
-Since that time, I had the enormous privilege of growing up much like any other healthy girl with a loving family in XXXX, except that I had something special, being a Colombiana, a Latina from Latin America, speaking Spanish along with English as dual native languages.
-Since I have given my professional life to nursing and now very much hope to become a FNP, it brings me the greatest of joy to do so as a highly active member of my community in Tulsa, paying special attention to the underserved, increasing numbers of which are Latinos, migrants and their children, vulnerable people in great need of assistance.
-I feel strongly that the greatest contribution that I can make to my community is to help meet growing healthcare demands as an FNP, compensating for a shortage of or lack of access to physicians.
+My parents brought me to XXXX from our native Colombia when I was five.
+Since then, I had the enormous privilege of growing up like any other healthy girl with a loving family in XXXX, except that I had something special, being a Colombian, a Latina from Latin America, speaking Spanish and English as dual native languages.
+Since I have given my professional life to nursing and now very much hope to become an FNP, it brings me the greatest of joy to do so as a highly active member of my community in Tulsa, paying particular attention to the underserved, increasing numbers of which are Latinos, migrants, and their children, vulnerable people in great need of assistance.
+I feel strongly that the most significant contribution that I can make to my community is to help meet growing healthcare demands as an FNP, compensating for a shortage of or lack of access to physicians.

-I hope to open my own family practice clinic at some point that not only sets an example in caring for the underserved but also treats patients in a holistic fashion that takes into account their family, mental health, and spiritual situation or circumstances.
-I want to give my life to preventive medicine at the same time that I practice nursing, educating towards wellness and optimal patient health outcomes.
-I also hope to earn my DNP Degree at some point after gaining further experience as an FNP.
-Teaching at least part time would be another professional dream come true.
+I hope to open my family practice clinic at some point that sets an example in caring for the underserved and treats patients holistically, considering their family, mental health, and spiritual situation or circumstances.
+I want to give my life to preventive medicine while practicing nursing, and educating patients about optimal health outcomes.
+I also hope to earn my DNP Degree after gaining further experience as an FNP.
+Teaching at least part-time would be another professional dream come true.

-I speak both Spanish and English as mother tongues or first languages.
+I speak both Spanish and English as mother tongues.
 A highly self-motivated professional, I have worked enormously hard throughout my adult life and even as an adolescent, preparing myself for a professional lifetime of nursing.
 I am well versed in the technologies used by the Public Health Investigation + Disease Detection of Oklahoma (PHIDDO).
-I have ten years of experience in directing and supervising nurse aids, registered medical assistants, and LPNs in the management of patient care.
+I have ten years of experience directing and supervising nurse aides, registered medical assistants, and LPNs in patient care management.
 Excelling both without supervision and in a team environment – especially under pressure, I am a good listener with a steady focus.

-I began my nursing career as a Nurse Aid, then a Nurse Technician serving at the hospital and then became a Registered Medical Assistant working in different clinical settings saving money to go to college.
-When I began, at first I had difficulty making good grades and working a full time plus a part time job in order to pay for college.
-Soon, however, my grades improved and I earned an AS Degree in Liberal Arts.
-By the time I had declared nursing as my major, my grades and improved enormously, finishing my BSN in 2014.
+I began my nursing career as a Nurse's Aide and then became a Nurse Technician serving at the hospital.
+I went on to serve as a Registered Medical Assistant working in different clinical settings saving money to go to college.
+AT FIRST, when I began, I had difficulty making good grades and working a full-time plus a part-time job to pay for college.
+Soon, however, my grades improved, and I earned an AS Degree in Liberal Arts.
+My grades improved enormously by declaring nursing as my major, finishing my BSN in 2014.

-I have served as a volunteer interpreter in hospitals and medical settings for XXXX’s Spanish-speaking community since 1991 along with helping out with mass immunizations at clinics and emergency preparedness for XXXX County.
+I have served as a volunteer interpreter in hospitals and medical settings for XXXX’s Spanish-speaking community since 1991, helping with mass immunizations at clinics and emergency preparedness for XXXX County.
 Finally, I have also given countless hours to the YMCA Diabetes Prevention Program in Tulsa because I hope to distinguish myself in this area in particular.

 Thank you for considering my application to Nursing at XXXX.